 When John Rogers compiled the 1537 Matthew Bible, he included a wide variety of biblical information, guides, and study helps.
 One interesting feature in the front pages was two charts that compared two different calculations of the age of the earth.

 What is the “mark of the beast” in the book of Revelation?
 Tyndale’s understanding makes good sense in light of prophecy and history.

 For centuries, Daniel 9:27 was believed to be a prophecy about the New Covenant, the covenant that the Lord Jesus wrote in his body and blood.
-But that has changed in recent years through Dispensational and Christian Zionist teaching, which turns the traditional understanding upside down: it says Daniel 9:27 is about the covenant of
+But that has changed in recent years through Dispensational teaching, which says Daniel 9:27 is a prophecy of the covenant of Antichrist.